03 Oct Choose the right outdoor supplier with our top 8 tips

 Why not go and visit the supplier at their premises to see how they are set up.
-Its important that you have complete faith in their capabilities and their skills as you are entrusting them to look after your event needs.
+They should understand that you need to have complete faith in their capabilities and their skills as you are entrusting them to look after your special event needs.

 Tip 4- Hunt around for the best value for money

-Whilst it is important to ensure a suppliers credibility, its also important to keep an eye on the price.
+Whilst it is vital to check a suppliers credibility, its also important to keep an eye on the price.
 Do your homework and speak to many competitors as this will give you loads of knowledge and information.
 It will also be a great indicator on their experience and what others are offering.
-Its a good bargaining chip!
+Whats more, its a good bargaining chip!

 Tip 5- Read the Terms and Conditions

-If a schedule has not been included, ask for one.
+If a work schedule has not been included, ask for one.
 A good supplier should have a full schedule of timing and how things will be prepared for the event.
-This usually includes contact persons, the contractors that will be on site and any other technical details.
-These details will enable you to prepare for other suppliers around these times and coordinate with other suppliers.
+This usually includes contact persons on the day, the contractors that will be on site and any other technical details.
+These details will enable you to prepare for other suppliers around these times and coordinate with others.

-For marquee hires request some technical diagrams or dimensions so that you can get a clear understanding of what to expect on the day.
-Bedouin Tents work with their clients to ensure that they have a clear understanding of the dimensions and design of the tent are mapped out before the event.
+For marquee hires, request some technical diagrams or dimensions so that you can get a clear understanding of what to expect on the day.
+Bedouin Tents work with their clients to provide a clear understanding of the dimensions and design of the tent are mapped out before the event.
 That way, they can understand the requirements and get the job done quickly and efficiently for the client.

 Tip 6- Testimonials of other clients